murrayrodney/Visual-Inference/reports/proposal.md

 * Other details

 ## Proposed Methods
-For analysis of the visualization data, the response variable will be a binary categorical value (0/1) indicating of the quadrant was correctly identified as calculated from true quadrant and the identified quadrant provided.
-The remaning variables summarized below will be used in a Generalized Linear Mixed Model (GLMM) with the assumption that the response follows a binomial distribution.
+For analysis of the visualization data, the response variable will be a binary categorical value (0/1) indicating if the quadrant was correctly identified by the subject.
+The remaining variables summarized below will be used in a Generalized Linear Mixed Model (GLMM) with the assumption that the response follows a binomial distribution.

 | Variable Name | Type (continuous/categorical)                           | Effect Type   |
 | ------------- | ------------------------------------------------------- | ------------- |